crittermike/personal-blog/src/pages/ramblings/functional-css.md

 ```

 That'll give you all of the default classes for `btn-blue` in addition to adding a custom `margin-top` for this specific instance.

+All that said, I don't necessarily love this approach because it can muddy the waters.
+You might end up in a place where lots of things use component classes and lots of things don't and you aren't really sure what the dividing line is.
+My suggestion is to only use this technique when you absolutely have to because the alternative would drive you crazy.

 ### Won't I end up with thousands of classes that I don't even need?